-The GRT, or Generic RunTime, is the internal system used by Workbench to hold model document data.
+The Generic RunTime (GRT) is the internal system used by MySQL Workbench to hold model document data.
 It is also the mechanism by which Workbench can interact with Modules and Plugins.
 Workbench model data, such as diagrams, schemas, and tables, is stored in a hierarchy of objects that can be accessed by any plugin.
 The information is represented using standard data types: integers, doubles, strings, dicts, lists, and objects.

 The GRT can be accessed using the Python scripting language.
 Awareness is required of how the GRT data types map into Python.
 For example, the GRT integer, double, and string data types are seen as corresponding Python data types.
 Lists and dicts are kept in their internal representation, but can generally be treated as Python lists and dicts, and accessed in the usual way.
 Objects contain data fields and methods, but the GRT recognizes only objects from a pre-registered class hierarchy.

 It is possible to fully examine the classes contained within the